-In December I travelled to Iceland, the land of ice and fire, to seek out the spectacular Northern Lights.
+Looking for the Northern Lights in December?
+Just before Christmas last year, I travelled to Iceland.
+Known as the Land of Ice and Fire, my main aim was to seek out the spectacular Northern Lights.
 Travelling through snowy landscapes, blizzards and cloudy skies – did I manage to catch a glimpse of this incredible natural phenomenon?
 Read on and find out…

-Darkness prevails until at least 10.30am so getting up in the mornings almost felt like waking in the middle of the night.
-We met our great tour leader and driver, along with the rest of our group, and hit the road out of Reykjavik heading through the snowy landscape to the Rekjanes Peninsula, stopping off along the way to take in amazing sights along the coast (in blizzard like conditions) before gratefully immersing ourselves in the therapeutic hot waters at the Blue Lagoon.
-The following coach trip out to Hella was very quiet as most were fast asleep!
+It didn’t get light until 10.30am, so getting up in the morning felt like waking in the middle of the night.
+We met our great tour leader and driver and hit the road out of Reykjavik with our tour group.
+Heading through the snow to the Reykjanes Peninsula, we stopped to take in the coastal views (in blizzard like conditions).
+Later, we immersed ourselves in the therapeutic hot waters at the Blue Lagoon.
+The coach trip to Hella was very quiet as most were fast asleep!